 These City Threads are cool and very comfy with fabric that breathes freely.
 These are different than the 100% polyester material types, which we reviewed earlier and that these both suited for cooler climates and warmer.
 The maintain and insulate in winter and release in summer and generally, this is why they are more expensive in comparison.

 The can be easily washed, but they will need an iron afterward and drying takes longer the 100% polyester material.

 The material is 50/50 both polyester and cotton, which is nice to the skin and offers a level of comfort that is both practical and luxurious, but without losing its role of insulation.
 I personally like this mix, it’s light in weight and offers great layering in times of need, whether lounging around the house or for those mountain climbing expeditions.

-The material is made with no harsh dyes that some manufactures can sometimes use for cost cutting, which is good for those kids that suffer from mild skin allergies, but again clarify in detail if your child does have any rare conditions.
+The material is made with no harsh dyes that some manufacturers can sometimes use for cost-cutting, which is good for those kids that suffer from mild skin allergies, but again clarify in detail if your child does have any rare conditions.

 This pair will keep going wash after wash and time after time with a USA standard, both top-quality and stitching alike, its a pair to be proud of.

 Fruit of the Loom

 This is a well known brand and has definitely last the test of time.
 I remember when my children were at school and the tag at the back would have the “fruit of the loom” logo.
 I would have to put the kids name on the tag in thick black, because the amount of mix-up’s at gym time was unreal.
 Funny but true, this underwear thermal is tag-free and will not irritate the neck, but if they are using for school take heed and don’t say I didn’t warn you!